ta3ag/lbd/docs/BackendTutorial/source/genobj.rst

 In :num:`Figure #genobj-f1`, registering the object of class Cpu0AsmInfo for target TheCpu0Target and TheCpu0elTarget.
 TheCpu0Target is for big endian and TheCpu0elTarget is for little endian.
-Cpu0AsmInfo is derived from MCAsmInfo which is llvm built-in class.
+Cpu0AsmInfo is derived from MCAsmInfo which is an llvm built-in class.
 Most code is implemented in it's parent, back end reuse those code by inheritance.

-In :num:`Figure #genobj-f2`, instancing MCCodeGenInfo, and initialize it by pass RM=Roloc::PIC because we use command ``llc -relocation-model=pic`` to tell ``llc`` do compile with position-independent code mode.
+In :num:`Figure #genobj-f2`, instancing MCCodeGenInfo, and initialize it by pass RM=Roloc::PIC because we use command ``llc -relocation-model=pic`` to tell ``llc`` does compile with position-independent code mode.
 The default value of -relocation-model is PIC.
-Recall the addressing mode in system program book has two mode, one is PIC mode, the other is absolute addressing mode.
+Recall there are two addressing mode in system program book, one is PIC mode, the other is absolute addressing mode.
 MC stands for Machine Code.